How to Become a Psychedelic Therapist: The Scoop on Psychedelic Training Programs

 IPI Psychedelic Therapy Training Program

-The Integrative Psychiatry Institute now offers an online Psychedelic Therapy Certificate Training Program designed specifically for the busy practitioner.
-The 200-hour program is taught by over 30 faculty with many of the leading researchers and clinicians in the field, including Michael Pollan, Gabor Mate, Robin Cahart-Harris, and Annie and Michael Mithoefer.
-The program educates providers on ketamine, MDMA, and psilocybin therapeutic applications (includes 80 hours of CE units).
-It combines online self-paced modules, online lectures, virtual intensives, small group sessions, and an optional in-person ketamine experiential retreat.
-The training costs $8,000-$10,000 to become a certified psychedelic therapist.
+The Integrative Psychiatry Institute now offers an online Psychedelic Therapy Certificate Training program designed specifically for the busy practitioner.
+Over 30 faculty members teach the 256-hour program over 12 months.
+Among these are many leading researchers and clinicians in the field.
+These include Michael Pollan, Gabor Mate, Robin Cahart-Harris, Annie, and Michael Mithoefer.
+The program educates providers on therapeutic applications of ketamine, MDMA, and psilocybin and includes 80 hours of CE credits.
+It combines online self-paced modules, online lectures, virtual intensives, small group sessions, and an optional in-person ketamine or psilocybin experiential retreat.

 IPI psychedelic training